b05702057/Audi-Used-Car-Market-Analysis/README.md

 ### A market analysis project that can help people gain insights into the used car industry of Audi in Taiwan

 ## Task
-Write a web-crawler to gather data from leaderboards of StreetVoice and build regression models to analyze the correlations between variables.
+Write a web-crawler to gather used car data from the official page of Audi and build regression models to analyze the correlations between variables.
 For example, analyze the correlation between the mileage and the price of the used car.

 ### Run Locally
 * Run this Command: git clone </Users/lijicheng/Desktop/Street-Voice-Data-Analysis-Report>
-* Change directory to the where the file "StreetVoice_Web-Crawler.py" is saved
+* Change directory to the where the file "Audi_Data_Web_Crawler.py" is saved
 * Install all the toolkits used in this project
-* Run this Command: python StreetVoice_Web-Crawler.py
-* Run this Command: python StreetVoice_Data_Analysis.py
+* Run this Command: python Audi_Data_Web_Crawler.py
+* Import the file "Audi Used Cars Regression Analysis.R" into Rstudio and run each command in the file

 ### Note
-The webpage of StreetVoice is constantly revised, and this may cause the web-crawler to break down.
+* The webpage of Audi is constantly revised, and this may cause the web-crawler to break down.
 If the situation happens, please notify me, and I will fix the problems as soon as possible.
+* The detailed statistical analysis can be seen in the report.